 You know, there are also other parallels to Betty Ford's experience.
 Her diagnosis of cancer had to be very hard.
 Losing a breast touches deeply upon many women's sense of their essential identity, while cancer generally has the potential to interrupt a person's confidence that they are safe in the world.
 Likewise, an unforeseen adverse outcome and ensuing medical malpractice lawsuit is crushing for many doctors.
 Not unlike a cancer diagnosis, it can feel like an emergency which persists for years.

-To quote the Army's old advertisement, this work is “not just a job,” for many of us, “it's an adventure.”
+To quote the US Navy's old advertisement, this work is “not just a job,” for many of us, “it's an adventure.”
 We make a unique array of sacrifices to learn the art and science of medicine, and the experiences we encounter along the way often weave our identity as a healer into our very fiber.
 Most of us embrace this work not as “what we do,” but rather “who we are,” and we don't really want it any other way.
 For a time, my own patient's unforeseen death and the medical malpractice lawsuit which followed challenged essential features of my identity as a person who protects the young, someone with significant clinical insight accumulated over time, and it ruptured my confidence that I was safe in a world I love.

 As I engage in public speaking and explore creative ways to provide support for physicians facing a bad patient outcome or malpractice lawsuit, I am continually touched by the passionate responses of physicians of every age and professional stage.
 Even malpractice defense lawyers, healthcare risk managers, and other healthcare professionals seem relieved to explore these tough issues.